-Two tourists canoeing across the River Shannon in Ireland to a small island stumbled across a spectacular site – a murmuration (a flock of starlings).
+Two tourists canoeing across the River Shannon in Ireland to a small island stumbled across a spectacular sight – a murmuration (a flock of starlings).

 What these tourists saw was thousands of tiny starlings battling for survival.
 The birds swirl and loop about the sky in a battle to determine the weakest of the flock and who is a target for predators.